fbedussi/store-locator-web-component/README.md

-# Store locator made up with web components
+# Store locator made up with web components and pureact

-A web component demo project
+A web component demo project exploring a way of writing declarative code for a reactive interface using [pureact](https://github.com/fbedussi/pureact).